SKMC Office of Continuing Medical Education

 Meets NJ Palliative Care Credit requirement!

 Thomas Jefferson University Hospital is an approved provider of Continuing Nursing Education (CNE) by the PA State Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
+Continuing Nursing Education Contact Hours: A maximum of 7.0 nursing contact hours will be awarded for this program.

 This project is/was supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB4HP19061 Geriatric Education Centers, total award amount $473,752.00.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.